-&lt;sup>5 Resources with higher PPA prices would be expected to submit lower (more negative) energy market offers.
+10 Resources with higher PPA prices would be expected to submit lower (more negative) energy market offers.
 Thus, when there is overgeneration, the resources with lower PPA prices and higher, less negative, offers would be curtailed before resources with higher PPA prices and lower, more negative offers.

-&lt;sup>6 We refer to these procurements as "baseline state policies."
+11 We refer to these procurements as "baseline state policies."
 While our quantitative analysis assumes that baseline state procurements occur in all four policy approaches, the states still retain discretion to undertake or forgo these procurements, and thus they could pursue a policy path in which all emission reductions from this point forward occur through one of the alternative centralized policy approaches.